Go Back

 • Fresh parsley, fresh dill, or, fresh oregano for topping

 • Pat the chicken thighs dry with a paper towel.
-Add them to a medium bowl with 1 tablespoon of olive oil then sprinkle them with salt, pepper, red pepper flakes, and paprika.
-Toss quickly to coat.
+Add them to a medium bowl with 1 Tablespoon olive oil, salt, pepper, red pepper flakes, and paprika and toss to coat.

-• Heat the remaining Tablespoon of olive oil in a deep, large skillet, like a cast-iron skillet, over medium-high heat.
-Once it’s hot and shimmering, add the chicken thighs, flat side down, and sear for 8-10 minutes, flipping halfway through until the chicken reaches just below 165°F to allow for carryover cooking while it rests.
-Remove the chicken to a clean plate or cutting board.
+• Heat the remaining olive oil in a deep, large skillet, like a cast-iron skillet, over medium-high heat.
+Add the chicken thighs, flat side down, and sear for 8-10 minutes, flipping halfway through until the chicken reaches 165°F. Remove the chicken to a clean plate or cutting board.

-• Turn the heat down to medium heat and add the butter to the bottom of the pot and stir to melt.
-Add the shallot and saute until soft, 2-3 minutes.
+• Turn the heat down to medium melt and add the butter.
+Once melted, add the shallot and saute until soft, 2-3 minutes.
 Stir in the minced garlic and cook for another minute, until fragrant.

-• About 4 minutes before the cooking time is up, open the lid and stir the orzo then place the chopped asparagus on top, without stirring, place the lid back on and cook to steam for the remaining 3-4 minutes, until the orzo is al dente and the asparagus is tender.
+• Just before the orzo is cooked (around the 10-minute mark), add the asparagus on top of the orzo then pace the lid back on and steam for 3-4 minutes, until the orzo is al dente and the asparagus is tender.

-• Remove the skillet from the heat and stir in the lemon juice and lemon zest, mixing the asparagus into the orzo as you do.
-Place the chicken thighs back on top and sprinkle with fresh herbs before serving.
+• Stir in the heavy cream, asparagus, lemon juice, and lemon zest, mixing the asparagus into the orzo as you do, until it's creamy and the cheese melts.
+Place the chicken on top and sprinkle with fresh herbs before serving.

 Notes

-Note 1.
 Chicken Breasts.
+You can swap them for chicken thighs.
 Slice chicken breast in half lengthwise and pound them down to an even thickness to help them cook quickly and evenly.

 Can I use rice instead?
 Orzo is a type of pasta, which requires a different amount of cooking liquid and cook time so I don't recommend using it in place of orzo.
-Try our one pot Hawaiian chicken if you're looking for an easy one pot chicken and rice recipe.
+Try this one pot Hawaiian chicken instead.

 Gluten-Free: Jovial makes a really good gluten-free and grain-free cassava flour orzo that holds up really well to the creamy lemon sauce.